 A typical Australian household with an electric storage hot water system consumes 20kWh of electricity each day.
-About a quarter of this daily consumption (5kWh) is attributable to water heating.
+About a quarter of this daily usage (5kWh) is attributable to water heating.
 The below costs illustrate the expected annual cost of an electric storage hot water system versus a solar hot water system with electric boosters.
 The calculations also assume a controlled load tariff with a usage rate of 19c/kWh.
 The ‘sunny’ calculation assumes that solar meets 75% of a household’s hot water needs every day for one year, while the ‘cloudy’ calculation assumes solar only meets 50% of the household’s needs.

-Annual hot water electricity consumption:
+Annual hot water electricity usage:

 |Electric storage||Solar hot water system (Sunny)||Solar hot water system (Cloudy)|